Big Splash Waterpark Canberra

-Big Splash is a waterpark in Canberra, Australia.
+Big Splash is a water park in Canberra, Australia.
 It is located in the suburb of Macquarie and is the only waterpark in Canberra.
 It opened in 1969 as a public swimming pool, and has since become a private waterpark.

 History

 The establishment was originally government-owned and known as "Macquarie Swimming pool", also often referred to as "Jammo Pool".
 The slides were introduced in the early 1980s.
 During the 1990s the pool was sold to the Watkins family.

 The current name for the facility is "Big Splash Waterpark".
 Upon opening, it contained only a 50 m pool and a kids pool.
 It now has a total of eleven water slides, which includes the Family Slide and the Kamikaze slide that extend downwards from the top of Splash Tower, The Hurricane Twins that begin at the Splash Viewing Platform.
 Big Splash includes a children's area called Splash Island which includes 3 slides and playing area.
 There was the Yellow Bubble pool for toddlers, which had two small water slides landing into shallow water.
 However this was removed in the 2014/2015 season and a new playground was installed for smaller children.
 There is also a "Learn to Swim Pool" and a 50 m Pool.
 Big Splash also has a dry Inflatable Obstacle Course for Children, and wet Inflatable Obstacle Courses for Adults and Children.